svikashk/docs/guide/collaborating-team-members.md

 ## Collaborate into an Account

-An account is where all squads your company is working live.
+An account is where all squads, your company is working on, live.
 It is usually the name of your company.
 So, all members of your company would be inside an account.

 ### <u>To collaborate members into your company account:</u>
 {: .no_toc }